 It’s not hard to make.

-And for even more browned butter flavor, add a heaping teaspoon of powdered milk to the butter.
+Jenni Says: For even more browned butter flavor, add a heaping teaspoon of powdered milk to the butter.
 Those milk solids will also brown and give you even more flavor!

 Ingredients and Substitutions